 This site is easily accessible by road from Hoi An and Da Nang

-The My Son Sanctuary opening hours is from 6:30 AM to 5:30 PM daily, including holidays and New Year's Eve.
+The My Son Sanctuary opening hours are from 6:30 AM to 5:30 PM daily, including holidays and New Year's Eve.
 With a vast area of 1,158 hectares, exploring all the highlights here can take hours.
 Therefore, it's best to arrive early to make the most of your visit.

 The entrance fee to My Son Sanctuary is 150,000 VND (US$6.43) per person, which includes the cost of entering the sanctuary and the Champa Museum, a 2km electric cart.